Saudi Arabia... The Forbidden Kingdom

 Abha - Al Ula

 Breakfast then transfer to the airport for your flight to Al Ula via Jeddah or Riyadh; arrive and connect to your next flight to Al Ula.
 Transfer to our luxury camp for check-in and lunch.
-This afternoon visit the old houses, Hijaz Railway Station and the magnificent iconic Elephant Rock.
+This afternoon visit the old houses, and the Lion Tombs from outside the magnificent iconic Elephant Rock.
 Dinner and overnight at your camp (B, L,D)

 Friday, Dec 04